keshiacor/jamsess/README.md

-# JamSess Spotify App
+# JamSess

-In progress
+In progress and expected to be fully functional by 12/31/2024.
+Happy holidays folks!

 ### Description